 Reconcile Tenant Charges Back to the Original Utility Invoice

-Utility invoice reconciliation in this workflow means more than checking whether the vendor got paid.
+Utility invoice reconciliation in this workflow means more than checking whether the vendor invoice was approved and paid.
 The real control is proving that tenant-billed amounts, non-recoverable portions, credits, and any approved write-offs all tie back to the original utility invoice without unexplained gaps.

 An exception log is worth keeping even for smaller portfolios.
 Under-recovery, over-recovery, meter anomalies, and delayed invoices all create noise in owner reporting if they are resolved informally.
 A short review record showing what happened, who approved the treatment, and whether the item affects the next billing cycle gives controllers a cleaner close and gives operations teams fewer surprises.